 Today we’re mixing the Burnt Fuselage as Drink of the Day for August 10.
 You see, on that day in 1897 Charles Wayne Kerwood was born in Chicago.
 You may not know who he is offhand, but his earned reputation as the “wild man of aviation” resulted in a classic cocktail you can enjoy today, so we’ll explain the history and the Burnt Fuselage recipe.

 Kerwood certainly isn’t a well-known character these days, but he was a notable early 20th century aviator.
 In World War I he flew Spad and Nieuport aircraft with the Lafayette Flying Corps, a name given to American volunteer pilots that flew with the French Air Force.
-He was wounded in combat twice before being shot down, providing his personal experience with burnt fuselages, and was subsequently captured by the Germans.
-Then he was wounded while attempting to escape and finished the war in a German prison camp.
+He was wounded in combat twice before being shot down.
+That gave him personal experience with burnt fuselages, and he was subsequently captured by the Germans.
+He attempted to escape and was wounded, finishing the war in a German prison camp.

 Not one to stay on the ground and pass up a good time, after World War I the then Colonel Kerwood commanded the Greek Royal Air Force in the Greek-Turkish War and in the mid-1920’s he organized the Volunteer American Squadron during the French-Spanish expedition against Berber tribes in Northern Morocco.
 In 1925 he crashed there while flying a load of machine guns up to the front line, resulting in a long hospital stay.
 He then flew with the Greek Royal Flying Corps and was afterwards their Air Ataché in Paris.